citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `image_snapshot` (String) The Snapshot of the virtual machine specified in `master_image_vm`.
 Specify the relative path of the snapshot.
 Eg: snaphost-1/snapshot-2/snapshot-3.
 This property is case sensitive.
 - `image_update_reboot_options` (Attributes) The options for how rebooting is performed for image update.
 When omitted, image update on the VDAs will be performed on next shutdown. (see [below for nested schema](#nestedatt--provisioning_scheme--xenserver_machine_config--image_update_reboot_options))
 - `master_image_note` (String) The note for the master image.
+- `use_full_disk_clone_provisioning` (Boolean) Specify if virtual machines created from the provisioning scheme should be created using the dedicated full disk clone feature.
+Default is `false`.
 - `writeback_cache` (Attributes) Write-back Cache config.
 Leave this empty to disable Write-back Cache. (see [below for nested schema](#nestedatt--provisioning_scheme--xenserver_machine_config--writeback_cache))

 <a id="nestedatt--provisioning_scheme--xenserver_machine_config--image_update_reboot_options"></a>